Avi-47/2322.-Minimum-Score-After-Removals-on-a-Tree/README.md

 For storing sums, in/out times, and the tree adjacency list.

-🧠 Notes
+📌 Notes
-in[] and out[] are used to determine ancestor-descendant relationships using Euler Tour technique.

-XOR is a non-commutative and bitwise operation, which makes prefix XOR and subtree XOR particularly useful.

-This approach avoids actually removing edges — instead, it simulates the logical separation based on subtree analysis.
+The Euler Tour technique with in[] and out[] arrays helps determine if a node is in another node’s subtree in constant time.

+Subtree XOR is critical.
+Instead of recomputing XORs from scratch each time, we reuse precomputed values using tree properties.

+We avoid actual edge deletions and simulate the effect logically using XOR and DFS properties.

+A subtle part is to recognize that removing two edges gives us exactly three components and we can precisely calculate their values without disconnecting the tree.